Babette Mangolte: Life and career

 She is known for her experimental film-making, which is influenced by the French New Wave and Structural film.
 She has made many films of dancers and performance artists, along with several documentaries and narrative films.
 Her films include both short and feature length.
-Her most recent film is Seven Easy Pieces (2007), a documentary of the performance artist Marina Abramović.
+One of her best-known films is Seven Easy Pieces, a documentary of the performance artist Marina Abramović.
+Her most recent film is Calamity Jane & Delphine Seyrig: A Story, which is a homage to the actress and her fascination for the book Calamity Jean's Letters to her Daughter.

 She is a professor at the University of California, San Diego.